robertspurlin/GitHub-Popular-PHP-Repos/README.md

 When the AJAX call returns an empty object, you should see a message saying:

 ```
 No repositories stored.
-'Click "Populate Repositories" button above to pull from GitHub, store in database, and show.
+Click "Populate Repositories" button above to pull from GitHub, store in database, and show.
 ```

 Click the "Populate Repositories" button, and an AJAX call will be made to: